-Cori is a Filipino-American television, film and theater actor based in NY.
+Cori Dioquino is a Filipino American actor based in NY and Baltimore.
 She immigrated to the U.S. at the age of four from Pasay City, Philippines and was raised in Laurel, Maryland.
-Cori began her performance career training as a competitive pianist before switching her focus to theater in college.
-She earned her Associate of Arts in Music from Howard Community College and continued her performing arts education at Towson University, where she earned her Bachelor's in Theater Studies and Performance.
+She began training as a competitive pianist before switching her focus to theatre in college.
+Cori earned her Associate of Arts in Music Performance from Howard Community College and her Bachelor of Science in Theatre Studies and Performance from Towson University.

 Cori is represented by CMA Entertainment in both New York City and Los Angeles.
-She continues to work as both actor and educator.
-Currently, she is working on a short film to be produced later in 2018.
+She continues to work as an actor in NYC, Baltimore and DC.

 Cori co-produced her first short film, Accountability, with fellow actress and producer Vanita Kalra in the Fall of 2018.
 The film, which Cori also wrote, is set for release in 2019.
 In the Spring of 2019 she co-produced her first play, Katelynn Kenney’s Tornkid.

 She is also a dedicated arts integration educator.
 Cori received her Level 2 certification in arts integration from the Teaching Artist Institute in 2017.
 She worked as a full-time theatre teacher in a Baltimore City Public School through Single Carrot Theatre and continues to work as a teaching artist through Young Audience’s Summer Arts and Learning Academy.